UK’s ex-ambassador Mandelson quits Labour over Epstein links, reports say

 Mandelson said he believed that reports over the weekend that he had received several payments from Epstein in the early 2000s were false, but that he needed to investigate them, the reports said.

+Mandelson earlier told the BBC he had no recollection of the payments and did not know whether the documents were genuine.
+He also reiterated his regret for “ever having known” Epstein.

-“While doing this I do not wish to cause further embarrassment to the Labour Party and I am therefore stepping down from membership of the party,” Mandelson said, according to the reports.
+“While doing this I do not wish to cause further embarrassment to the Labour Party and I am therefore stepping down from membership of the party,” Mandelson said in his letter, according to the reports.

+“I want to take this opportunity to repeat my apology to the women and girls whose voices should have been heard long before now.
+I have dedicated my life to the values and success of the Labour party and in taking my decision, I believe I am acting in its best interests.”

+Mandelson’s resignation comes after the Financial Times and the BBC reported on documents that appear to show that he and his partner received payments totalling $75,000 from Epstein in 2003 and 2004.